 You need to be thick skinned (meaning you can take harsh feedback and criticism).
 I am blunt and have very little tact.
 I will do everything I can to ensure you get great results in English - but I will give you brutally honest feedback (often even if you don't ask for it).

 You must be willing to forget about how you think you should learn English... and follow the programme.
 My methods work, but they are unconventional.

 The weekly Group Coaching calls are optional, but highly recommended.
 Each one is recorded and goes in a bank of past questions for future MEFA members to learn from.
 If you are not comfortable with this, either you don't join the calls or you don't join the course.

 If you don't meet all of the requirements, MEFA is not right for you.

 How to Join MEFA

-Also, because places are limited, there are strictly no refunds on the course for any reason and all sales are final (I only want people serious about doing the work to join).
+Also, because places are limited, there are strictly no refunds on the course and all sales are final (I only want people serious about doing the work to join).